uruba/FinanCalc/readme.md

 * **getBondNoOfPayments()** – gets the total number of payments during the lifespan of the bond
 * **getBondNominalCashFlows()** – gets an array of the bond's nominal cash flows (coupons; in the last payment = coupon + face value)
 * **getBondDiscountedCashFlows()** – gets an array of the bond's discounted cash flows (nominal cash flows which are discounted by the means of the bond's yield per period)
-* **getBondPresentValue()** – gets the present value of the bond which is represented by sum of all the bond's discounted cash flows (i.e., all the array members returned by the method getBondDiscountedCashFLows() are summed up)
+* **getBondPresentValue()** – gets the present value of the bond which is represented by sum of all the bond's discounted cash flows (i.e., all the array members returned by the method getBondDiscountedCashFlows() are summed up)
 * **getBondDuration()** – gets the bond's duration in years (can be a decimal number)

 * * *